Westerlund 1 W26: Discovery

 Westerlund 1 was discovered by Bengt Westerlund in 1961 during an infrared survey in the Zone of Avoidance of the sky, and described as "a heavily reddened cluster in Ara".
 The spectral types of the component stars could not be determined at the time except for the brightest star which was tentatively considered type M.

 In 1969, Borgman, Kornneef, and Slingerland conducted a photometric survey of the cluster and assigned letters to the stars they measured.
 This star, identified as a strong radio source, was given the letter "A".
-This leads to the designation Westerlund-1 BKS A as used by Simbad, although the cluster was not known as Westerlund 1 at that time.
+This leads to the designation Westerlund 1 BKS A as used by Simbad, although the cluster was not known as Westerlund 1 at that time.
 At the time it was referred to as Ara A, with another strong radio source in the cluster called Ara C. Its brightness in the radio spectrum makes it one of the rare "radio stars".
 Westerlund made spectroscopic observations of the cluster, still not known as Westerlund 1, published in 1987 and numbered the stars, giving the number 26 and the spectral type M2I.
-Westerlund also discovered another notable but former red supergiant, WOH G64, found in the Large Magellanic Cloud in the constellation Dorado.
+Westerlund also discovered multiple red supergiants residing in the Large Magellanic Cloud (along with few foreground stars) in the constellation Dorado, most notably including WOH G64 A and HV 888 (WOH S140).

 Modern terminology stems from 1998 when the cluster was referred to as Westerlund 1 (Wd1), with a paper describing Ara A as star 26 and Ara C as star 9.